killergerbah/asbplayer/README.md

 ## Detailed usage

+First, install the Chrome [extension](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab).

+In order to make use of any of asbplayer's features (those outside of subtitles, e.g. mining), subtitles must first be loaded into the extension, with the context of loading them into streaming video or with local video files.
+The following section instructs how to do this.

+---
+### Subtitle setup and features

-### Enhancing streaming video with asbplayer features
+### Injecting and detecting subtitles into streaming video

-Install the Chrome [extension](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab).
-There are a number of ways to enhance streaming video with asbplayer:
+There are a number of ways to load subtitles with streaming video:

 1. Drag-and-drop a subtitle file into the video element you want to enhance.
 2. Load a subtitle file into the [asbplayer website](https://killergerbah.github.io/asbplayer/) and click on the camera in the bottom right to pick a video element to enhance.
 This is the recommended way to load BluRay subtitle files onto streaming video.